 Showcasing the emerging voices of the School’s graduating MFA Dramatic Writing students.

-Play 1: Michael’s Fluent Aphasia
+Play 1: Michaela’s Fluent Aphasia

 By Christina Carrafiell

 Directed by John DeMita

 Michaela, a young woman with a fatal brain tumor, is persuaded to take the plunge and have risky surgery.
 It saves her life but leaves her with a condition that strips her of her ability to use language: Fluent Aphasia.
 She manages to piece her world back together and learns to express herself again, but will she be able to keep hold of her loved ones, or her sense of self?

 Thursday, April 20, at 7:30 p.m.

 Directed by Fran de Leon

 Weekend Warriors explores the reasons why people choose to reenact history, and both the joys and the consequences of reliving the past.
 In the play, we meet men and women who leave town each weekend to reenact battles from World War II.
 But when one of them switches which side of the war he’s on, it’s up to the other reenactors to find a replacement.
 The play becomes a question about how much you’re willing to give up in order to escape the present.
 Weekend Warriors is a dark comedy about history, memory, and both the literal and figurative prices we pay to keep history alive.

 Performance Date & Time